Surgery For Men

 1 week

-This condition is also very common with older men.
-As their bodies begin to change, they produce less testosterone, while at the same time many older men tend to have more body fat which causes the body to begin producing more oestrogen.
-All these changes in the hormones can cause excess tissue growth in the breasts.
+This condition is also very common among older men.
+As men age, they naturally produce less testosterone, at the same time many older men tend to have more body fat which causes the body to begin producing more oestrogen.
+This imbalance of hormones can cause tissue growth in the breasts.
 Losing weight may help in some cases, however, the breast tissue may not improve through this alone.
+Because it can be resistant to lifestyle, dietary, and exercise changes, male chest reduction is a perfectly viable and reasonable option for our patients.

 Words from our clients: